Urban Bush Women Staff

 An active volunteer, Ms. Taylor-Foles was a co-founder of the young women's giving circle, The Fondue Fund, a Big Sister with Big Brothers Big Sisters for ten years and a member of the Women's Fund of Winston-Salem board of directors.

-Tahnia Belle, Operations Manager.
 Tahnia was introduced to UBW as a participant in the 2007 Summer Leadership Institute (SLI), and in 2015 she returned to join the staff as SLI Coordinator.
-For over fifteen years Tahnia has managed and developed social impact and leadership development projects for public and nonprofit institutions including The City University of New York, The Africa-America Institute and Columbia University.
-Her career has spanned the fields of international programs, higher education scholarship management, small business consulting and arts administration.
-As an artist Tahnia explores poetry, dance, theater and filmmaking, she has produced her first short film, The Black Angel Party.
+For fifteen years Tahnia has managed and developed social impact and leadership development projects for public and nonprofit institutions including The City University of New York, The Africa-America Institute and Columbia University.
+Her career has spanned the fields of international programs, higher education scholarship management, small business consulting and the arts.
+As an artist Tahnia explores poetry, dance, theater and filmmaking.
 She is also co-founder/Chief Creative Officer of SunnEvents & Consulting, a lifestyle and socially conscious events company.
 Tahnia received her BA in Geography and Africana Studies from Hunter College and Masters of Public Administration (MPA) from the University of Colorado at Denver with a concentration in nonprofit management.

-Zoe Walders, Administrative Associate is a dancer, choreographer, and dance videographer.
+is a dancer, choreographer, and dance videographer.
 She holds a B.A. in Dance from SUNY Potsdam.
 Originally from Rochester, New York, Zoe moved to New York City after spending the summer of 2016 as a video intern at Jacob’s Pillow Dance Festival.
 Since then, she has worked for Nel Shelby Productions as a videographer and office assistant and Mark Morris Dance Group as a Front Desk Associate.
 Zoe continues to perform, choreograph, and film while diving deeper into the world of arts administration.
-She is so excited to join the UBW family as the Administrative Associate.

 THE BOARD OF DIRECTORS